heanzyzabala/tplinkcloud-api-client/README.md

 ```

 ## Usage
-Create a `P105` and provide required credentials.
+Create a `P105` instance and provide required credentials.

 Perform a handshake and login before executing an action, any subsequent actions are automatically authenticated.